-ANACORTES — The Saratoga home on Lot 24 at San Juan Passage is the ideal home for anyone who dreams of living the coastal experience, according to Sandi Davidson, the community’s sales director.
+ANACORTES — A recently completed home in the Water’s Edge section of San Juan Passage is the ideal choice for anyone who dreams of living the coastal experience, according to Sandi Davidson, the community’s sales director.

-“What our residents love about San Juan Passage is that they can enjoy the outdoor recreation that life on Puget Sound affords, and still live minutes from a vibrant community with all of the conveniences they cherish,” she says.
+“What our residents love about Water’s Edge is that they can enjoy the outdoor recreation that life on Puget Sound affords, and still live minutes from a vibrant community with all of the conveniences they cherish,” she says.

-The Saratoga design gets its name from the protected pass that runs between Whidbey and Camano islands and is the inside passage from Seattle to Deception Pass.
-Saratoga Passage has long been a play area for boaters, crabbers, fishermen and beachcombers.
+The home features the Saratoga design, which gets its name from the protected pass that runs between Whidbey and Camano islands and is the inside passage from Seattle to Deception Pass.
+Saratoga Passage has long been popular with boaters, crabbers, fishermen and beachcombers.